mabhisheksingh/AgenticAI/README.md

 # Run application in development mode (with reload)
 make dev

+# Build and run with Docker
+make docker

+# Build and run with simplified Docker setup
+make docker-simple
 ```

 > **Note**: All commands automatically detect if you're using pipenv and run within the virtual environment.